HazyResearch/data-centric-ai/CONTRIBUTING.md

 - Use `h1` or `h2` headers for all major headings (other subheadings can be in standard markdown).
   So, use `<h1 id="sec:my-h1-section"></h1>` or `<h2 id="subsec:my-h2-section"></h2>` to tag sections
   instead of standard markdown hashes.

+### Add yourself as a contributor
+Once you've made a contribution, please add your name, organization and what you contributed to the list of contributors at the end of README.md.

 ---